Revere Beach station

 Revere Beach station is a rapid transit station in Revere, Massachusetts.
 Located between Beach Street and Shirley Avenue, it serves the MBTA Blue Line.
 It serves Revere Beach, a popular summer destination with a substantial year-round resident population.
 It opened in January 1954 on the site of a former Boston, Revere Beach and Lynn Railroad station, as part of an extension to Wonderland.
 Revere Beach station was closed and rebuilt from 1994 to 1995.

-Like all Blue Line stations from Airport east, Revere Beach has two tracks and two side platforms.
+Like all Blue Line stations from east, Revere Beach has two tracks and two side platforms.
 Uniquely among Blue Line stations, it is located below grade in a trench, with a surface-level fare lobby.
 Entrances to the station are from Beach Street and Shirley Avenue.